As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

-This Italian-style crispy Chicken Cutlet Sandwich Recipe is my tribute to the incredible sammies I’ve been raised on.
+This fully loaded Italian chicken cutlet sandwich recipe is my tribute to the incredible sammies I’ve been raised on.

 The basics of an Italian chicken cutlet sandwich are as follows: